17liamnaddell/schoolwork/HighSchool/linux/answers.md

 #Chapter 3

 1. Which of the following is not required in order for software to be certified as open source?

   1. The license must not discriminate against people or groups of people
   1. The license must not require that the software be distributed as part of a specific product
   1. The license must require that changes be distributed under the same license              <--correct
   1. The program must come with source code, or the author must make it readily available on the internet
   1. The license must automatically apply to anybody who acquires the software

 1. Which is true of Linux distributions as a whole?

   1. They're covered by the GPL or BSD license, depending on the distribution
   1. Sometimes, they may not be copied because of non-open source software              <--correct
   1. They may be copied only after software using the MIT license is removed
   1. They all completely conform to the principals of the open source movement.
   1. They all qualify as free software, as the FSF uses the term

 1. Which of the following is a key part of the FSF's philosophy?

   1. Developers should use the latest version of the FSF's GPL
   1. Users should have the right to modify free software and distribute it under a commercial license
   1. Developers should write software only for free operating systems such as GNU/linux
   1. Users should engage in civil disobedience by copying proprietary software
-  1. Users must have the right to use software as they see fit
+  1. Users must have the right to use software as they see fit					<--correct

 1. T/F: Copyright law governs the distribution of software in most countries

-1. T/F: The FSF's free software definition and the OSI's ten principals of open source software both require that users have the ability to examine a program's workings--that is, its source code
+1. T/F: The FSF's free software definition and the OSI's ten principals of open source software both require that users have the ability to

+   examine a program's workings--that is, its source code
 1. T/F: Because their hardware designs are proprietary, hardware vendors cannot release open source drivers for their products

 1. A license created by the FSF and often used for libraries is the         .

 1. An organization devoted to promoting open source-like principles in fields such as video and audio recordings is the      .

 1. The FSF's general principles are summarized by the term          , which refers to using copyright laws for purposes that are in some ways contrary to the copyright's original intent.